Kataki-Takanashi/hack_CLI/README.md

 ## Running the Game
   Use a `Mac` Terminal if possible; it uses `Unix` commands.
-  Some cmd's dont work properly when the game is run in an editor.
+  Some commands dont work properly when the game is run in an editor.
 It is built to run in terminal.

   To install the requierd packages navigate to the terminal_hack directory (folder) and use